 The employer would only be able to defend this claim if they could show that the dismissal was objectively justified.

-As with the duty to make reasonable adjustments, the employer must know (or be reasonably be expected to know) about the disability for there to be unlawful DAFD.
+As with the duty to make reasonable adjustments, the employer must know (or be reasonably expected to know) about the disability for there to be unlawful DAFD.

 Before an employer offers someone a job, they cannot ask blanket questions regarding health and disability.
 Asking the question itself is not unlawful, but if the employer acts on the answer, for example by not offering the job or offering less beneficial terms to that particular applicant, it may be.

-So, until a job offer has been made, the employer can only an applicant ask health questions in very specific circumstances to:
+So, until a job offer has been made, the employer can only ask an applicant health questions in very specific circumstances to:

-decide whether to make reasonable adjustments for the selection process
+- Decide whether to make reasonable adjustments for the selection process

-- ensure that the applicant can carry out functions intrinsic to the job
+- Ensure that the applicant can carry out functions intrinsic to the job

-- monitor diversity
+- Monitor diversity

-- take positive action to assist disabled people
+- Take positive action to assist disabled people